chr89/BPM-Counter/README.md

-# Beats per minute counter program
+# Beats per minute counting program
-Calculates the counts per minute from a keyboard sequence, if at least five keys are hit.
+Calculates the counts per minute from a sequence of keyboard hits, if at least five are given.
 'q' terminates the program.